 Community service is required of all Health Sciences students, including part-time and full-time undergraduate students.
+Obtaining community service hours can start immediately after the student receives notification that they have been accepted into our nursing program.
 Community service activities can only be counted for credit once.
 Community service hour requirements are as follows: